akrutsinger/mcdm/README.md

 | :----------------: | :---------: |
 | Entropy			 | Weights each criterion based on the entropy of all alternatives for the given criterion. |
 | Equal              | Assumes all criteria are of equal importance.
 Each criterion is assigned the same weight. |
+| Standard Deviation | Criteria weights are derived from standard deviation across the criteria.
+This method leads to smaller weights for criteria that have similiar values.
 |  |  |

 ### 📈 Ranking Methods